The AfterShokz Trekz Air is the best bone-conduction headphone yet

 Truth be told, I haven't reviewed a bone-conduction headphone for several years.
 The reason for that was the early models I tested from AfterShokz sounded so bad it was hard to recommend them to anyone.
 But AfterShokz's designs and technology have come a long way since then, and its new $150 (£150) Trekz Air is a compelling wireless sports headphone.
 It doesn't appear to be available in Australia, but the US price translates to around AU$195.

 In case you don't know what a bone-conduction headphone is, it's one that delivers sound through your cheekbones.
-That's right: The headphone ($119.95 at Amazon Marketplace) driver doesn't go in your ears or cover them; instead, it sits directly in front of them, resting on your face.
+That's right: The headphone driver doesn't go in your ears or cover them; instead, it sits directly in front of them, resting on your face.

 The big benefit of the technology is that thanks to its open design, you can hear what's going on around you while listening to music or having a phone conversation through the headphone.
 That openness allows runners and bikers to hear traffic, an important safety feature.
 Also, some race coordinators don't allow you to wear anything in your ears, which is where a headphone like the Trekz Air comes in handy, particularly for people who need to listen to music while they run.